Policy and Procedure # 12: Insurance

 Employees transferring from 40-hour to 24-hour status will have their current vacation and sick leave multiplied by 1.4.
 Vacation and sick leave balance for transfers from 24-hour to 40-hour status will be divided by 1.4.

-Employees may utilize up to 12 weeks of accrued sick leave per calendar year for the care of an immediate family member’s illness, injury, temporary disability (including pregnancy), medical exams or medical treatment.
-Immediate family is defined as partner in marriage pursuant to the provisions of the “Uniform Marriage Act, “Part 1 of Article 2 of Title 14 or Colorado common law; or a partner in a civil union pursuant to the “Colorado Civil Union Act,” Article 15 of Title 14 (“Spouse”), parent, guardian, child, brother, sister, grandparent, or grandchild, as well as, these relatives in-laws, step or half or any family member residing in the employee's household.
+After the first 48 hours of sick leave is used annually, employees may utilize up to 12 weeks of accrued sick leave per calendar year for the care of an immediate family member’s illness, injury, serious health condition, temporary disability (including pregnancy), medical exams or medical treatment.
+Immediate family is defined as spouse, parent, guardian, child, brother, sister, grandparents, or grandchild, as well as these relatives in-law, step or half, or any other family member residing in the employee's household.
 Employees married under common law rules are required to have an approved common law affidavit on file with Benefits and Wellness in order to utilize sick leave to care for common law family members.

 Options Upon Sick Leave Exhaustion

-Employees shall use their accrued sick leave for illness prior to using any other type of paid leave.
-When accrued sick leave and accrued vacation are exhausted, the employee may request the following:
+Employees must use their accrued sick leave for the reasons listed above prior to using any other type of paid leave.
+When accrued sick leave, accrued vacation, accrued personal holiday time, accrued compensatory time, and award time have been exhausted, the employee may request the following:

-Up to 240 hours, or 336 hours for a 24-hour employee, may be advanced to an employee upon approval of the Chief or designee.
-The employee through future sick leave accruals must repay such advance.
-If an employee terminates prior to completing the repayment, the remaining amount will be deducted from the final paycheck or shall be repaid in accordance with arrangements made through the Controller's Office.
+- Sick Leave Advance: Up to 240 hours of sick leave with pay may be advanced to full-time and part time regular, probationary and special employees upon the approval of the Department Head and Human Resources.
+If an employee separates from City employment prior to completing the repayment, the remaining amount will be deducted from the final paycheck or repaid in accordance with arrangements made through the Finance Office.
+Sick leave advance is not available for Worker’s Compensation leave.

-After considering the specifics of the employee's request and the impact of the employee's continued absence on the operations, the employee's supervisor may approve the request or separate the employee, subject to FMLA requirements.
+After considering the specifics of the employee’s request and the impact of the employee’s continued absence on the operations, the employee’s supervisor, in consultation with Human Resources, may approve the request or separate the employee, subject to FMLA or other legal requirements.
+Managers are required to consult with Human Resources for guidance concerning granting requests for sick leave without pay.

 Payment For Unused Sick Leave Upon Termination, Retirement, or Death